 Galvanized steel, in particular, is often what is used in modern “steel frame” buildings.
 Galvanized steel is also used to create structures like balconies, verandahs, staircases, ladders, walkways, and more.

 Galvanized metal is a great choice if your project will live outside after it’s done.
-Fences, roofs, outdoor walkways, these are all great choices for galvanized metal!
+Fences, roofs, outdoor walkways, are all great choices for galvanized metal!

 With all of the options available, choosing the right metal for your next construction project or ornamental design can be difficult, but you can’t go wrong with galvanized steel!
 Not only does galvanized steel boast a stylish finish, but the coating provides tough protection against wear, tear, and rust.